p0wen/puffins/README.md

 12. Log in to heroku from your terminal ```heroku login```
 13. Add exisitng repository to Heroku heroku ```git:remote -a <your repository>```
 14. Push changes to Heroku ```git push heroku master```
+15. Now go to your S3 account.
+There bucket should already contain a folder called ```static```.
+To upload the product images create a new folder called ```media```.
+And add the files to this folder.
+Make sure to grant public read access to these objects.
-15. Visit the app url from heroku and check out your great site!
+15. Finally, visit the app url from heroku and check out your great site!

 # References, Credits & Acknowledgment